ofek9993/online-phonebook/README.md

 # online-phonebook
 A little side project in c.
-I build a phonebook using hash table data structer. this project Emphasizes work with dynamic memory alloction and using the key maping algorithm of hasing table.
+I build a phonebook using hash table data structure. this project Emphasizes work with dynamic memory alloction and using the key maping algorithm of hasing table.

 heres a little video of the program